top of page

 Why drop everything to go on vacation?

-Rennis leaned on the cracked porcelain sink in the bathroom with bloody hands, staring at the black form in the mirror.
-His wife’s dead body lay on the floor of the narrow kitchenette.
+Rennis leans on the cracked porcelain sink in the bathroom, staring at the black form in the mirror.
+His wife’s dead body lay on the floor of the kitchenette.
 Where his kids had gotten to, he cannot remember.
 His hands are covered in blood.

-A scientist, Raimonds asks the hard questions and isn’t afraid to try to find the answers.
-One in particular that has plagued him for a long time is whether the human soul or spirit, is unique in each person?
+A scientist, Raimonds asks hard questions and is not afraid to attempt to find the answers.
+One question that has plagued him is whether the human soul, or spirit, is unique in each person?

-To answer this question, Raimonds must become the first human being to ever see the soul or spirit at work within a living person and then make comparisons.
+To answer this, Raimonds must become the first person to identify and witness the soul or spirit at work within living people, then make comparisons.